HomeStartingEnvironmentDBMSVisualPQLProceduresSQLFormsHost/APIIndex

 BOOLEAN Specifies which procedure table records are used by the procedure.
 The procedure table records for which the logical expression is true are used by the procedure.
 If this option is not specified, all procedure table records are used.

 LRECL An LRECL parameter is generated on the SAS INFILE command.
-Use the LRECL parameter to set this value.
+Use the LRECL parameter to override the system generated value.
 It must be greater than 50.

 SAMPLE Specifies that a random sample of the procedure table records are used by the procedure.